RamsesSosa04/Docker/README.md

-This repository is for testing Docker.
+This repository is for testing Docker in a project.